This can be learned from professionals | Never give up

 Yesterday Ajax played the semi-final of the Champions League against Tottenham.
 Ajax, who dominated the tournament from the very first match with unprecedented elegance, was the big favorite.
 Not only because of the magical game they played, but also because two clubs played against each other that are not comparable in terms of budget.
 Ajax, the underdog with a tight budget and Tottenham who has that much budget that they can buy any player in the world and has bought it as well.
 Tottenham even bought some of the best Ajax players.

 Winning doesn't seem difficult when you're in the lead

-After twenty minutes Ajax was in a 2-0 lead and half of the Dutch supporters were lazily hanging back in their seats knowing that the victory would only be a matter of waiting for the final whistle.
-When a counter goal was scored in the second half, some of them got a bit restless, but Tottenham had to win 3-2 to get into the final, so there was no reason to panic yet.
-Only towards the end of the game when a second counter goal fell and the standings were 2-2, the Ajax supporter started to behave uncomfortably.
-With less than 10 minutes to go it was going to become an exciting game, but what are the chances that a third goal would be scored in the last 10 minutes?
+But Tottenham had to win 3-2 to get into the final, so there was no reason to panic yet.
+Only towards the end of the game when a second counter goal fell, and the standings were 2-2, the Ajax supporters started to behave uncomfortably.
+With less than 10 minutes to go, it was going to become an exciting game, but what are the chances that a third goal would be scored in the last 10 minutes?

 What can we learn from winners?

 Yesterday's victory is about more than 11 players attempting to kick a ball into a goal against 11 other players.
 What was shown yesterday is real mental strength and mentality.
 The seemingly invincible Tottenham had been blown off the field a week earlier by Ajax with 0-1 in their home stadium.